-Social Inclusion Policy Score: 7 New Zealand has a long tradition of developing a more egalitarian society.
+Social Inclusion Policy Score: 7 New Zealand has a long tradition of support for a more egalitarian society.
 Governments have established a comprehensive system of social security benefits, including income support.
 Increased efforts have been put into reducing general disparities, most evident between New Zealand Europeans and the Maori, Asian and Pasifika populations.
 These differences, however, are more of a reflection of economic, structural and geographic influences than race-based discrimination.
-With regard to gender equality, based on the ratio of female-to-male earned income, New Zealand has slipped behind in recent years, although, with a pay gap of 11.8% in 2015, it continues to rank among the top countries.
+With regard to gender equality, based on the ratio of female-to-male earned income, New Zealand has slipped behind in recent years, although, with a pay gap of 9.4% in the June 2017 quarter, it continues to rank among the top countries.
 In contrast, the rate of unemployment among Maori youth in 2014 was 22%, some four times above the national average.
 Pacific Island youth unemployment for the same year was at 25%.
 In recent years, there has been growing public awareness of the incidence of child poverty within New Zealand.
+Its rate is about the OECD average, but is more than double the rate in the best performing OECD countries.

-The housing problem is an ongoing and substantial social problem.
-Housing in New Zealand is more expensive than the OECD average, which affects the poor hardest.
+Housing is an ongoing and substantial social problem.
+Many of these problems are driven by the high cost of housing in New Zealand, which is above the OECD average, and inevitably affects the poor hardest.
 Today, the median house price in Auckland is about 10 times the median household income.
-The government is being criticized for responding too slowly and underestimating the seriousness of the housing problem.
-In January 2015, it announced the introduction of a Social Housing Reform

-Programme.
-In September 2016, housing legislation came into force, which aims to further stimulate house building in Auckland and free up land for low-cost housing, especially for first-home buyers.
+The outgoing National government was criticized for responding too slowly and underestimating the seriousness of the housing problem.
+In January 2015, it had announced the introduction of a social housing reform program.
+In September 2016, housing legislation came into force, which aimed to further stimulate house building in Auckland and free up land for low-cost housing, especially for first-home buyers.
+In 2017 the incoming Labour/NZ First government pledged to build 100,000 affordable houses within the next ten years.